reiryuki/360-Reality-Audio-Upmix-Sony-Xperia-5-V-Magisk-Module/README.md

 ## Descriptions
 - Equalizer sound effect ported from Sony Xperia 5 V (pdx237) and integrated as a Magisk Module for all supported and rooted devices with Magisk
 - Global type sound effect
+- Wireless Headphones is forced certified (so it doesn't mean your wireless headphone is originally certified)

 ## Sources
 - https://dumps.tadiphone.dev/dumps/sony/pdx237 sssi-user-14-67.1.A.2.229-1-release-keys